-When you’re looking for things to do in Shoreditch, the number one suggestion is generally to check out the street art.
+When you’re searching for things to do in Shoreditch, the number one suggestion is generally to check out the street art.

-And if the outside of the area’s buildings are worth mentioning, imagine how much there is to do when you consider what’s inside them, too…
+And if the outside of the area’s buildings are worth a mention, imagine how much there is to do when you consider what’s inside them, too…

 …like a 16,000sq ft house of crazy golf; an al fresco revival of Henry VIIIth’s favourite sport; a DJ-fuelled night market dedicated entirely to vegan street food; a house that’s really an immersive piece of art; a shopping hub set up in a shipping container village; a subterranean ping pong den; retro bowling; and a shop full of beautiful mops.